moritzWa/moritz-digital/content/blog/communication-augmentation.md

 The reader, on the other hand, can more easily _comprehend_ the writing by reducing their cognitive load and the work needed to extract the propositions.
 The following strategies (or epistemic language structures) aim to increase clarity, precision, and speed of interactions.
 ## Continuous text to premises and conclusions

-“Modularity is the human mind's lever against complexity.
-Breaking down a complex thing into understandable chunks is essential for understanding, perhaps the essence of understanding.”—Bret Victor \
+"Modularity is the human mind's lever against complexity.
+Breaking down a complex thing into understandable chunks is essential for understanding, perhaps the essence of understanding."—Bret Victor \
  \
 Here are a few possible structuring methods: